ybezsonov/kro/examples/aws/eks-cluster-mgmt/README.md

 git push
 ```

-3. Sync `multi-acct-hub-cluster` Argo CD application to create namespaces for clusters.
+5. Sync `multi-acct-hub-cluster` Argo CD application to create namespaces for clusters.

-4. Sync `bootstrap` Argo CD application to enable clusters deployment.

-5. Sync `clusters` Argo CD application to start deployment of the clusters.
+6. Sync/Refresh `clusters` Argo CD application to start deployment of the clusters.

-6. After some times, the clusters should have been created in the spoke/management account(s):
+7. After some times, the clusters should have been created in the spoke/management account(s):

 ```sh
 kubectl get EksClusterwithvpcs -A
 ```

 ```sh
 NAMESPACE   NAME                STATE    SYNCED   AGE argocd      cluster-pre-prod   IN_PROGRESS   False    113s